This Is How Cyntoia Brown Reacted To Clemency News

 "She did a little dance.
 I did a little dance," said her attorney, Charles Bone.

-The full interview aired on NBC yesterday evening as part of a new “Justice for All” series, focusing on unjust sentencing, unreliable convictions, and the wrongfully accused.
+The full interview will air on NBC this evening as part of a new “Justice for All” series, focusing on unjust sentencing, unreliable convictions, and the wrongfully accused.

 Speaking with Refinery29, NBC News anchor Lester Holt discussed the many mitigating factors in Brown's case and told Refinery29 that it, "shines a light on the underlying issue of kids who were tried as adults and are now serving life sentences."